seraficaj/Bootstrap_Basics/README.md

 If you're curious about different ways you can use Bootstrap to quickly make several popular web page layouts, you can use [Start Bootstrap](https://startbootstrap.com/snippets) to find helpful Bootstrap Snippets.
 Beware of their portfolio templates!
 They're quite cliche lately!
 Otherwise, this is a great resource for getting inspiration and helpful hacks!

-- Pick a layout and talk about how to recreate it!
+- ACTIVITY: Pick a layout from this page: https://startbootstrap.com/snippets and talk about how to recreate itusing Bootstrap!

 ## The Bootstrap Default Look

 Once you start using Bootstrap, you might start to notice how prevalent it is on the Internet.
-In fact, it is an inside joke of how common this look is on Start-up and Corporate Websites: https://www.dagusa.com/
+In fact, it is almost an inside joke of how common the Bootstrap aesthetic is on Start-up and Corporate Websites: https://www.dagusa.com/

-In addition to using your own CSS, several devs have published Bootstrap Themes that overlay on top of Bootstrap's default styles to give a more customized look.
+In addition to using your own CSS, several devs have published Bootstrap Themes that overlay on top of Bootstrap's default styles to create a more customized look.

 When you look for Bootstrap Themes, make sure it is compatible with the version of Bootstrap you are using!
 As of writing, most themes are for Bootstrap V. 4!

 One such site is Creative Tim: https://creative-tim.com

 BootStrap Made has several themes for Bootstrap 5: https://bootstrapmade.com/bootstrap-5-templates/

+MDBootstrap is another popular Bootstrap theme with several custom components: https://mdbootstrap.com/docs/standard/

+Bootswatch has several free custom themes: https://bootswatch.com/

 Pick a Bootstrap Theme and overlay it on your page!